-Many of the actions you will likely want to take will be implemented through Blackboard.
+Many of the actions you will likely want to take will be implemented through Canvas.
 It serves as a powerful hub, providing access to a number of tools for communicating, teaching, and assessing online.
-If you have not used Blackboard before, learn how with the Blackboard Quick Start Guide.
-For an overview visit the Blackboard Guide for Instructors.
-Here you will find a robust set of walkthroughs and videos to help you make the most of engaging your students in learning.
 You may also want to consider becoming familiar with Zoom for web conferencing and course capture.

 ITS will continue to develop and enhance this site in response to the situation and to answer instructors’ questions as they emerge.
 The guidance provided here is focused on the process and technology of course conversion.
 It is not meant to address the educational policy issues, such as attendance, that are certain to arise.
 The university, working with the deans and departments, will provide guidance on those matters.